 Abilify is meant to be used as a long-term treatment.
 If you and your doctor determine that Abilify is safe and effective for you, you’ll likely take it long term.
 Your doctor will also monitor you during your treatment to determine whether you should still take the drug.

-Low dose Abilify may be used off-label to treat certain other conditions.
+Sometimes, a doctor may prescribe low dose Abilify off-label to treat certain other conditions.
 Low dose Abilify refers to taking a smaller dose of Abilify than typically prescribed.
 Off-label drug use is when a drug that’s approved by the Food and Drug Administration (FDA) is used for a purpose other than what it’s approved for.

 For example, your doctor may prescribe low dose Abilify for anxiety disorder or chronic fatigue syndrome.
 However, these are not approved uses for this drug.
-So, there are no recommended dosages of Abilify for treating these conditions.
-Your doctor can help determine whether low dose Abilify treatment is right for you.
+So there are no recommended dosages of Abilify for treating these conditions.
+Your doctor can determine whether low dose Abilify treatment is right for you.

 If you have questions about low dose Abilify, talk with your doctor.
 They can give you more information about its uses and the dosage that’s best for you.